tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

-## Tutorial to build ODA-Component from Open-API Reference Implemenation
+## Tutorial to build ODA-Component from Open-API Reference Implementation

-This tutorial shows the complete process to package, test and deploy an ODA-Component, using the nodejs reference implementation of the TMF637 Product Inventory Management API as the source code.
+This tutorial shows the complete process to package, test and deploy an ODA-Component, using the nodejs reference implementation of the _TMF637 Product Inventory Management API_ as the source code.
 You should be able to follow the process below using an existing software application as source (the process should work for simple applications - it is intended as a tutorial to get you started; For more complex applications you may have to decompose to multiple containers/micro-services and even multiple ODA-Components).

 There is a video of this tutorial at: [ODA Component Tutorial Video walkthrough](https://youtu.be/wZJ8d5uQ7_8)